halster/fend-project-memory-game/README.md

 Hallee Moon

 ## Acknowledgements
 My udacity mentor helped me figure out the timer function.
 I also used Matthew Cranford's tutorials to help figure out how to get started.
+Adam-in from slack also helped me figure out how to disable clicking on the same card twice in a row for a match.
 My coding friends on slack were also very helpful with encouragement and tips.